owenizedd/masker-detector-react-tensorflow/README.md

 I think for accurate detection, we need a custom model that could detect if an face mask covering mouth and nose.
 Which is not possible in this project's model.

-I use blazeface model from tensorflowjs
+I use blazeface model from tensorflowjs with a not so sophisticated detection